AliAhmedM48/SearchTweets/readme.md

 - Configurable time range for scraping (in minutes or a specific date/time).
 - Supports logging into Twitter with email, phone number, and password.
 - Automatic scrolling through tweets to load more content.
-- Browser automation with Puppeteer (stealth mode optional).
+- Browser automation with Puppeteer.
 - Periodic scraping at configurable intervals.

 ## Technologies Used